Richest Politicians in Canada

 For perspective, her father Frank’s fortune was estimated at $1.5 billion in 2018 before being divided.
 Belinda Stronach thus finds herself at the head of a vast empire, making her one of the wealthiest businesswomen in Canada and the wealthiest Canadian politician to have never held the position of prime minister.

-At the top of this ranking stands Hal Jackman, with a fortune of approximately 3.1 billion Canadian dollars (approximately $2.3 billion US).
+At the top of this ranking stands Hal Jackman, with a fortune of approximately 3.7 billion Canadian dollars (approximately US$2.7 billion).
 Henry “Hal” Jackman served as Lieutenant Governor of Ontario from 1991 to 1997 – a ceremonial position representing the monarch – and he comes from a family lineage blending politics and business.
 His wealth comes almost exclusively from his private investments.

 Hal Jackman is indeed one of the principal shareholders of E-L Financial Corporation, a holding company encompassing insurance and investment companies founded by his family.
-According to Forbes, Hal Jackman was worth $2.3 billion in 2023, placing him among the 1,500 wealthiest people in the world.
+According to Forbes, Hal Jackman’s profile lists him at US$2.7 billion as of May 8, 2026, keeping him among the world’s major private fortunes.
 His income comes from dividends and capital gains accumulated over decades, as well as diversified investments in real estate and works of art.

 Conclusion